Search for new solutions to ongoing flooding issues along the Buffalo River

 In some cases, however, McFoy admitted that certain 'improvements' have hurt more than help, and neighbors at a public meeting Monday night at the Valley Community Center reaffirmed that.

-"I've been flooded at least 7 or 8 times since they put that sewer system in," said one neighbor.
+"I've been flooded at least seven or eight times since they put that sewer system in," said one neighbor.

 "That struck home to everybody, fish?
 Coming through, yeah we definitely have a problem,” said Tom Kilianski, the Valley Ambassador.